 Post-Hurricane Sandy Reconstruction continues.
 Flying Point Beach in Southampton is beginning to look like itself again, returning to its previous width and color.

-And on Maiden Lane in Downtown New York, while the external generators do remain, the Toyota Prius is gone.
+And on Maiden Lane in Downtown New York, while the external generators do remain,

 It had been parked there for over 50 days, which has got to be a record.